Skip to main content

 • Manually verifying the session token

-If you want to verify a session in a non-HTTP context, or if you would like total control over the verification process, you can verify the session token on your own.
+If you want to verify a session in a non-HTTP context, or if you would like total control over the verification process, you can verify the session token manually.

 Use Clerk middleware to verify a session